 How to regain good standing

-While there are a variety of remedies to pursue once a business is out of compliance, these remedies depend on a few different variables, including the type of violation, where it occurred and the duration of the compliance lapse.
+While there are a variety of remedies to pursue once a business is out of compliance, these remedies depend on a few different variables, including the type of violation, where it occurred, and the duration of the compliance lapse.
 Generally speaking, good standing can be achieved again by taking steps to address the specific issue or issues that led to non-compliance.

 The process typically involves identifying why the organization lapsed from good standing status, then addressing this by filing delinquent forms and paying any outstanding fees or penalties.

 To ensure this process runs smoothly, it's also possible to work with an advisor to achieve the restoration of good standing.
-Along with identifying any potential problems, the right advisor can help calculate any fees or penalties, acquire, audit and submit the appropriate forms to the state and send a notification once good standing has been restored.
+Along with identifying any potential problems, the right advisor can help calculate any fees or penalties, acquire, audit, and submit the appropriate forms to the state and send a notification once good standing has been restored.

 It's also important to note that there is typically a limited time frame to seek restoration of good standing.
 Once this period has elapsed, the state may choose to administratively dissolve a domestic company or revoke the right of a foreign company to do business, potentially exposing the owner to liability.

 Example 1: An East Coast-based medical association was scheduled to present a two-day seminar to 50 people who had paid to attend the seminar at a Midwestern university.
 Each attendee would receive credit and a certificate for attending.
 Weeks beforehand, it was discovered that the association had fallen out of good standing, and the university was not willing to move forward without the status being corrected.
-CT was contacted, and with expedited handling of the past-due reports that needed be filed, the association was able to quickly show they were in good standing, and the seminar remained scheduled as planned.
+CT was contacted, and with expedited handling of the past-due reports that needed to be filed, the association was able to quickly show they were in good standing, and the seminar remained scheduled as planned.

 Example 2: A CT Account Manager was working with a Midwestern architectural firm that had a highly contested project.
 The firm had some Secretary of State and licensing issues which CT was able to assist with correcting and then maintain throughout the process.
 There were several parties trying to halt the project by discrediting or “digging up dirt” on the firm which meant current licensing and filings being accurate were vital.
-The firm secured the business, worked it to a successful completion, and credited CT for making that possible.
+The firm secured the business, worked it to successful completion, and credited CT for making that possible.

 What happens if your business is dissolved?

 The consequences of administrative dissolution are quite serious.
-Should a Secretary of State take this step as the result of non-compliance, a business entity may lose its rights under the law, its power and authority and even its name.
+Should a Secretary of State take this step as the result of non-compliance, a business entity may lose its rights under the law, its power and authority, and even its name.
 Tens of thousands of business entities are dissolved in this manner each year, with many of the owners of these entities being unaware that the administrative dissolution even occurred.

 It is possible to reverse an administrative dissolution by applying for the reinstatement of a dissolved business entity.
 Many business owners or managers in this situation choose to work with a legal services provider to better navigate the reinstatement process.

 In order to successfully reinstate a dissolved corporation, LLC or other business entity, the circumstances that caused it to become non-compliant must be addressed and resolved.
-Additionally, all taxes, penalties and fees must be paid, including interest.
+Additionally, all taxes, penalties, and fees must be paid, including interest.
 An application for reinstatement may then be filed with the state administrator.

 It's important to understand that there is a limited window to reinstate a dissolved business entity.
 While the time period for reinstatement varies among states, it is generally between two and five years.